-D. Dualism-D. Consciousness exists by itself to cause physical events and physical events in turn cause consciousness (Stapp, 1993).
-If consciousness exists apart from matter to explain what it can’t, the hard problem is solved.
+D. Dualism-D. Consciousness exists by itself to affect physical events and matter in turn affects consciousness (Stapp, 1993).
+If consciousness exists as well as matter, the hard problem is solved.

-These theories argue that consciousness is a non-physical reality.
-Dualism lets consciousness affect matter from a non-physical realm (D), Dualism-E lets it exist but have no effect on matter, and neutral monism (F) sees both consciousness and matter as derivative, but as Chalmers notes:
+Theories D-F argue that consciousness is a non-physical reality.
+Dualism-D lets it affect matter from a non-physical realm, Dualism-E lets it exist but have no effect on matter, and neutral monism-F sees both consciousness and matter as derivative, but as Chalmers notes:

 “No-one has yet developed any sort of detailed theory in this class, and it is not yet clear whether such a theory can be developed.”
 (Chalmers, 2003)

-Quantum realism is therefore a neutral monism but first, we consider physical realism.
+Quantum realism is therefore a neutral monism but first, we review physical realism.